HRK Eagles Co-Ed Track and Field (Spring 2020)

 Track running events include the 100, 200, and 400-meter sprints, the 800, 1600, and 3200-meter (3200 HS only), hurdles, and 4 runner relays of various distances.
 Track field events include shot put (softball throw for GS), long jump, and high jump (high jump not available at team practices).

-Equipment/Uniforms: Check out our Equipment/Uniforms page to see what is needed for track and field.
-This shirt is yours to keep for future seasons and is the same shirt used for HRK Cross Country.
-If you purchased an HRK track or cross country team uniform shirt in the past three years, you do not need to buy another one.
-Black shorts and running shoes are also required.
+Running shoes are required.
 Basketball shoes are not running shoes.
 Spikes are optional.
 Expect running shoes to last between 250 and 500 miles.
 Your shoes will last longer and perform better if used for running only.

 Register: Please contact Coach Fleener before registering if you have questions or would like to help coach the team.
-(No coaching experience is necessary.
+(No coaching experience is necessary, but we are especially looking for coaches with track and running experience.
 This program runs on volunteers giving their time and talents.)
 Coaches receive a registration discount for their track and field athletes.

 Mandatory Parent Meeting/First Practice: The first team practice (location TBD) will start with a brief parent meeting during the first 15 minutes of practice; the head coach will go over team information, volunteer sign-ups, answer any questions, etc.